MeJamoLeo/nixos-and-flakes-book/docs/introduction/index.md

 That's when I decided to switch to NixOS.

+> [!note]
+> NixOS, system configuration can rollback, cool, but learning a new language and write is tough.
+> This author was not motivated to use NixOS.
+>
+> He hit lots of issues with EndeavourOS.
+> EndeavoourOS does not have version control and rollback -> hard to restore
+> So, NixOS

 To my delight, NixOS has exceeded my expectations.
 The most astonishing aspect is that I can now restore my entire i3 environment and all my commonly used packages on a fresh NixOS host with just one command `sudo nixos-rebuild switch --flake .`.
 It's truly fantastic!

+> [!note]
+> `sudo nixos-rebuild switch --flake .`
+> Wow, its fantastic.
+> I can restore my entire i3 environment.

 The rollback capability and reproducibility of NixOS has instilled a great deal of confidence in me—I no longer fear breaking the system.
 I've even ventured into